Best Dashboard Cameras for Your Car (Tested) – 2026 Buyer’s Guide

 Best Dashboard Camera for Rideshare

-AZDOME M550
+AZDOME M550 Pro

 Key Features

-• 2k front max with all three channels active
+• Up to 4K front + 1080p interior & rear (dual-channel); 2.5K front with all three channels active

-• 150-degree viewing angle from each camera
+• 150° viewing angle on each camera

 Latest Prices